deepflowio/docs/translate/translated/04-best-practice/03-special-environment-deployment.md

     optional string cluster_id = 1;

     // Version number of the resource information.
-    // When the K8s resource information changes, ensure that this version number also changes, usually using Linux Epoch.
+    // When K8s resource information changes, ensure that this version number also changes, usually using Linux Epoch.
-    // When the K8s resource information does not change, carry the version number from the last request, and entries do not need to be transmitted.
+    // When K8s resource information does not change, carry the version number from the previous request, and entries do not need to be transmitted.
     // Even if the resource information does not change, request deepflow-server periodically, ensuring the interval between two requests does not exceed 24 hours. optional uint64 version = 2;

     // Error information.
     // When there is an error calling the K8s API or other errors occur, this field can be used to inform deepflow-server.
-    // When there is an error_msg, it is recommended to carry the version and entries fields from the last request. optional string error_msg = 3;
+    // When there is error_msg, it is recommended to carry the version and entries fields used in the previous request. optional string error_msg = 3;

     // Source IP address.